 Donated materials are recorded as contributions when received, at their estimated fair market value.
-During the year ended June 30, 2021, the Organization received program supplies of \$136,965.
+During the years ended June 30, 2022 and 2021, the Organization received program supplies of \$43,105 and \$136,965 respectively.
 The supplies received are utilized by the Organization.